trevorsm7/thrust/DEVELOPMENT_MODEL.md

-# Thrust Branching and Development Model
+# Thrust Development Model

-The following is a description of how the Thrust development teams approaches branching and release tagging.
+The following is a description of the basic development process that CUB follows.
 This is a living document that will evolve as our process evolves.

 Thrust is distributed in three ways: